 AFC - Audio-frequency coupler.
-Satisfactory constants for the resistance, inductance and capacitance are, respectively: Rs, 250,000 ohms; L, 30 henries; C, 0.01 μfd.
+Satisfactory constants for the resistance, inductance and capacitance are, respectively: Ra, 250,000 ohms; L, 30 henries; C, 0.01 μfd.

 ceiver.
-The lead between the plate of the first '24 and the grid end of L_2 is carried from the first shield to the second through a piece of copper tubing.
-The regeneration control resistor, R_2 , the filament switch, and the tuning condenser dial are the only parts mounted on the panel.
+The lead between the plate of the first '24 and the grid end of $L_2$ is carried from the first shield to the second through a piece of copper tubing.
+The regeneration control resistor, $R_2$ , the filament switch, and the tuning condenser dial are the only parts mounted on the panel.

 The tuning condenser is a rebuilt 17-plate National girder-type condenser with the stator divided into two sections, similar to the one illustrated earlier in this chapter.
 One section has one plate and the other two.
 Plates are also removed from the rotor to correspond with the stator sections.
-The top view of the receiver shows The coil data for this receiver are given in the following table.
-Coil No. 1 is a commercial broadcast-band choke coil mounted on an old 5-prong tube base for convenience in plugging in.
+The top view of the receiver shows The coil data for this receiver are given in the following table Coil No 1 is a commercial broadcast-band choke coil mounted on an old 5-prong tube base for convenience in plugging in.
 Nos.
 2 and 3 are wound on Silver-Marshall plug-in forms, while 4 and 5 are wound on old 5-prong tube bases.
-No. 26 d.s.c. wire should be used for L_2 , and the same or smaller sizes for L_3 .
-It is probable that the values given will work out only approximately with different layouts, tubes, etc., so that each of the coils should be adjusted individually until the desired spread over each band is obtained.
-L_1 in the diagram is simply one of the
+No. 26 d.s.c. wire should be used for $L_2$ , and the same or smaller sizes for $L_3$ .
+It is probable that the values given will work out only approximately with different layouts, tubes, etc., so that each of the coils should be adjusted individually until the desired spread over each band is obtained. $L_1$ in the diagram is simply one of the

-A pproximate Frequency Coverage No. of Turns Form Coil No. in Kilocycles L{2} La Diameter Remarks 1 r.f. choke coll for antenna circuit for re- ception in 1750-kc. band.
-2 1 70 0-2050 00 18 1.5" Both tuning condensers used.
-3 3400-4100 31 10 1.8" Both tuning condensers used.
+A pproximate Frequency Coverage No. of Turns Form D. mark Coil No. in Kilocycles L: La Diameter nemark 1 r.f. choke coil for antenna circuit for re- ception in 1750-kc. band.
+2 1700-2050 60 18 1.5" Both tuning condensers used.
+3 3400-4100 31 10 1.5'' Both tuning condensers used.
 Turns are space wound.
-4 6950-7450 14 7 1.375" Small tuning condenser used.
-5 13,800-14,500 0 ð 1.375" Small tuning condenser used.
-Unless s other u ise indicate d, all cuils a are "close wound."

-unused detector coils.
-In general, best reception will result when the coil next lower in number to the detector coil is used at L_1 .
+1 6950-7450 14 7 1.375" Small tuning condenser used.
+5 13,800-14,500 6 5 1.375" Small tuning condenser used.
+Unless s otherwis e indicatea l, all coils a re ''close wound.''
+4 unused detector coils.
+In general, best reception will result when the coil next lower in number to the detector coil is used at $L_1$ .
 For instance, if Coil No. 3 is in the detector socket Coil No. 2 should be used in the antenna, and so on.
 Coil No. 1 is an antenna coil only.
-A 10,000-ohm resistor may be substituted for L_1 , but interference from local broadcast stations will generally be less if the antenna coils are used.
+A 10,000-ohm resistor may be substituted for $L_1$ , but interference from local broadcast stations will generally be less if the antenna coils are used.